someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 Resoto gives a snapshot of the current state of your cloud infrastructure.
 You can [search](/docs/concepts/search) that snapshot and have Resoto [automatically react to state changes](/docs/concepts/automation).

-Resoto also lets you [aggregate](/docs/concepts/search/aggregation) and [visualize](/docs/reference/notebook) this data as my colleagues Matthias and Nikita described in their [March](/blog/2022/03/03/aggregating-search-data) and [May blog posts](/blog/2022/05/14/resotonotebook).
-Below is an example of a heatmap that allows you to immediately see outliers, like when an account suddenly starts using a large number of expensive, high core count instances.
+Resoto also lets you [aggregate](/docs/concepts/search/aggregation) and [visualize](/docs/reference/notebook) this data, as my colleagues [Matthias](https://github.com/aquamatthias) and [Nikita](https://github.com/meln1k) described in previous [blog](/blog/2022/03/03/aggregating-search-data) [posts](/blog/2022/05/31/resoto-meets-jupyter-notebook).

+Here is an example of a heatmap that allows you to immediately see outliers (like when an account suddenly starts using a large number of expensive, high-core-count instances):

 ![Instance use heatmap](img/resotonotebook_heatmap.png)